It’s a slippery thing, time.

 Multi-tasking just doesn’t work.
 Every time you interrupt your creative work to look at an email, or interrupt your work to answer the phone, it takes a while to get back into flow.

-So schedule in time to make phone calls, reply to email, check messages and alerts, and all the other admin tasks that tug at your attention.
+So schedule in blocks of time to do these essential but distracting maintenance tasks.
+To make phone calls, reply to email, check messages and alerts, pay bills, chase invoices, and all the other routine tasks that tug you out of flow.
 Batch them, then mute them in between.

-If your boss, your clients, or your friends have become accustomed to getting an instant reply, 24/7, set new boundaries.
-Put an autoresponder on your email, explaining that you’ll reply within 24 hours and giving a phone number for emergency use.
-(Hardly anyone will use it, but it’s reassuring to offer it.)
+If your boss, your clients, or even your friends are used to getting an instant reply, 24/7, gently set new boundaries.
+Tell friends you won’t reply in work hours.
+Put an autoresponder on your email, telling clients that you’ll reply within 24 hours and giving a phone number for emergencies.
+(Hardly anyone will use this, but it’s reassuring to offer it.)

 Tell them you’re creating more time to focus the concentrated, creative work they’re actually paying you for.
-Once they see the value in that, most employers and clients quickly get used to your new rules.
+Once they see the value in that, most employers and clients quickly get learn to live with your new rules.

 8. Chunk down big tasks